 Situated in the headwaters region of America’s largest river system, the Chippewa National Forest, a water-rich landscape, sprawls across north-central Minnesota.
 Composed of diverse tree species – including aspen, birch, pine, balsam fir and maple – the Chippewa provides exceptional habitat for more than three hundred important wildlife species.
 This landscape is a beautiful example of the vast, iconic forests that once covered the northern Great Lakes area.

-With support from corporate partners like Caudalie USA and Polaris, as well as individuals and small businesses, the NFF has worked with Chippewa National Forest to fund the planting of native seedlings on areas most severely affected by the blowdown event.
+With support from corporate partners like Caudalie, Ford, and Black Forest, as well as many small business and individual donors, the NFF has worked with Chippewa National Forest to fund the planting of native seedlings on areas most severely affected by the blowdown event.
 Seedlings allow the forest to regenerate and once again offer exceptional wildlife habitat.

 Header photo: Brittany Burnett